tonethar/IGME-330-Fall-2023/hw/hw-3.md

 ---

-## IX.
+## VIII.
 Documentation
 - In **documentation.txt**:
   - tell us what language you coded in
-  - for section VI. options #2 & #3, describe the code changes you implemented
+  - for section V. options #2 & #3, describe the code changes you implemented
 - 10% if not done
 ---

-## X. Submission
+## IX.
+Submission
 - Post the completed HW-3 to banjo:
   - Did you forget how to post to `banjo.rit.edu`?
 Get help here --> https://github.com/tonethar/IGME-235-Shared/blob/master/notes/core-skills/ftp-upload-walkthrough.md
   - don't post unneeded files/folders to banjo (**package.json**, **node_modules**, TypeScript config files, etc)